Verminfate/Tailscale-remote-access/README.md

 * The program should be working now

 ## Todo
-* Have a first start menu that appears, that way we can avoid the "Empty" computer on first startup
 * Get SSH working
 * Compatability on Macosx
 * Individual settings for each computer, that way you can select a connection method and username to connect with (I wont be doing this for passwords)